mmatyevich/healthcare_cost_analysis/README.md

 ## Key Findings
 - Smoking, BMI, and age were the strongest predictors of healthcare costs
 - Tree-based models improved predictive performance compared to linear regression

-## Tools
-R (tidyverse, caret, randomForest, xgboost)
+- Results highlight non-linear relationships between patient characteristics and cost

-## Relevance
+Relevance
-Demonstrates applied statistical modelling and interpretation of health-related data for real-world decision-making.
+Demonstrates analysis of health-related data to identify cost drivers and support resource allocation and planning decisions